How to keep your New Year’s Resolutions by modifying them every day - The Beaverton

 The new year is upon us, and ’s time to make a plan for keeping all those !
 Whether your plan was to eat better, read more, quit a bad habit or pursue a professional goal, a surefire method of sticking with your resolution is to make sure you change it a little bit every single day.

 “It ultimately comes down to consistency” life coach Lisa Wilgram says.
-“For example, if you resolve on January 1st to cut down on sugar, on January 2nd, clarify to your friends and family that this is only about sugar before 5 PM–that way you can have some of the candy you bought on the way home from the New Years before your resolution really kicked in.
+“For example, if you resolve on January 1st to cut down on sugar, on January 2nd, clarify to your and that this is only about sugar before 5 PM–that way you can have some of the candy you bought on the way home from the New Years before your resolution really kicked in.
 And on January 3rd, let everybody know that chocolate doesn’t count.”

 “By the end of the year, there won’t be a resolution you can’t keep!”